Bruised Barclays faces CEO, revival inquisition

 But Barclays is struggling to limit the damage and could come under fire on Friday on payouts for those in charge.

-Jerry del Missier, the chief operating officer who quit after becoming embroiled in the Libor scandal, is set to receive an almost 9 million pound pay-off, prompting criticism of "reward for failure".
+Jerry del Missier, the chief operating officer who quit after becoming embroiled in the Libor scandal, is set to receive an almost 9 million pound ($14 million) pay-off, prompting criticism of "reward for failure".

 ($1 = 0.6370 British pounds)